PawelDefee/googletest-patches/README.md

 gtest-1.6.0-virtual-method-crash-fix.diff
 -------------------------------------

 This patch fixes a crash in GoogleTest internal unit tests that occur due to a bug in code generation by the optimizing GCC compiler.
+Note: this patch is intended only for release 1.6.0 of GoogleTest.